 Once you have learned how to wallpaper around a window, you’ll be able to get so much more creative with wallpaper ideas.
 Furthermore, wallpapering around doorways, fireplaces and even into alcoves is a very similar process, so those new skills can be applied to other wallpapering challenges.

 Professional decorators will likely use a far more complex technique involving splicing and overlapping – our version is pared back for keen DIY-ers, but the results are top rate.

-Make the type of wallpaper you buy your number one priority.
+Measuring for wallpaper accurately is crucial then make the type of wallpaper you buy your number one priority.
 If this is your first attempt at wallpapering around a window, we’d recommend buying paste-the-wall wallpaper, not paste-the-paper.

 ‘Applying paste to the wall is the best approach as it prevents the wallpaper from being weakened with moisture or incurring any accidental fold marks.
 Applying paste to the wall also eradicates the need for large surface spaces or a wallpapering table to apply the paste to flat rolls of wallpaper,’ explains Emma Coles, Senior Stylist at Sanderson Design Group.